silviuvulcan/myepisodes_export/README.md

+Forked as the original repo was read-only and one fix was pending as a pull request.
+I incorporated it and as of 2019-06 it is working.

 _Note: I am not supporting this as it was just a run-once script I put up if it is useful to others.
 Will accept pull requests though if it will help others_

 Intro